Will Elon Musk's antics hurt his businesses?

 Related: Elon Musk makes unfounded accusation against Thai cave rescuer

-The outspoken CEO has criticized the press and jeered analysts.
-But accusing someone of pedophilia "seems over the top, even for him," said Bryan Reber, department head at the University of Georgia's communications school.
+Musk, an outspoken CEO, has criticized the press and jeered analysts.
+But accusing someone of pedophilia "seems over the top, even for him," said Bryan Reber, head of the department of advertising and public relations at the University of Georgia's college of journalism and mass communication.

 Spokesmen for Tesla and Musk's other companies, SpaceX and Boring Co., did not respond to requests for comment.